Why Does Polyester Make You Smell? The Fiber Science

 Do Antimicrobial Treatments Stop Polyester Odor?

-The activewear industry has invested heavily in antimicrobial fabric treatments — primarily silver nanoparticles and zinc pyrithione — marketed as odor-prevention solutions.
+The activewear industry has invested heavily in antimicrobial fabric treatments — primarily silver nanoparticles, silver-chloride and zeolite finishes, and zinc pyrithione, often sold under finishing brands such as Polygiene® (Polygiene AB) — marketed as odor-prevention solutions.
 The research is less encouraging than the marketing.

 McQueen’s work found that antimicrobial-treated polyester fabrics smelled just as bad as untreated polyester after wearing.
 This makes sense given the fiber chemistry explanation: if odorant accumulation is driven by chemical affinity between non-polar VOCs and the non-polar fiber surface, killing bacteria only partly addresses the problem.